Ware, Hertfordshire: Cricket

 There is evidence to suggest that cricket has been played in Ware since before 1770.
 The present Ware Cricket Club has its grounds at Bell Lane in Widford.

 Bowls

-The Ware Bowling Club was founded in 1926 and is located in grounds behind the Ware Priory.
-In 2008, it became Bowls England's Club of the Year.
+The Ware Bowling Club was founded in 1926 and is located in grounds behind Ware Priory.
+In 2008, it became Bowls England's "club of the year".

 Football

 Ware has two non-League football teams.
 Ware F.C. was founded in 1892 and play their home games at Wodson Park sports centre in the north of the town.
-The other non-League team is Wodson Park F.C., founded in 1997, who also play their games at the sports centre but on a separate pitch.
+Wodson Park F.C., founded in 1997, also play their games at the sports centre but on a separate pitch.

 Ware also has two youth football teams.
 Ware Lions FC was founded in 1968 and is based at Woodson Field in Thundridge.
+They consist of 3 teams: The Blacks, The Stripes and The Greys.
 Ware Youth FC, founded in 1973, based on Fanhams Hall Road, Trinity Playing Fields.

-American flag football

-The Ware Wolves flag football team, the most popular flag football team in Hertfordshire, takes its name from the town although it actually plays in Hertford.